daniel10015/project/README.md

 NOTE: You may need to do some tricky things with versioning to get them all to line up with the driver version.

+Errors related to driver versioning most likely means you'll need to downgrade CUPTI, or upgrade torch.
+In most cases it's preferable to downgrade to match the driver version, which you check by doing `nvcc --version`.

 Run the sample to see if you've installed CUPTI and torch correctly by following [the tutorial](proto/tutorial.md)

 ## CUPTI tips